z3c0/vistos_legacy/README.md

 ``Congress`` is used to query a single congress, and takes either a year or number to determine which congress to return.

-For example, the following Congress objects all return the 116<sup>th</sup> US Congress:
+For example, the following Congress objects all return the 116<sup>th</sup> U.S. Congress:

 ``` python
 a = v.Congress(116)